Bootwhmcs/bootwhmcs/README.md

 ### Who?
-BootWHMCS can be found at http://bootwhmcs.com/ and is regularly maintained by [Logik Web Solutions](http://logik.no/en/).
+BootWHMCS can be found at http://bootwhmcs.com/ and is regularly maintained by [QuadHost](http://quadhost.net).